 133 Westminster Avenue, Penticton

-With a selection of Art and Studio spaces, plus live music and high tea.
+With a selection of Art and Studio spaces, plus live music.
 See the work of artist and sculptor Kindrie Grove, plus art from co-founder Dawn Renee Matheson, who spent years in Mexico soaking up the Aztec culture.
 Matheson & Grove Fine Art

 205 Martin Street, Penticton